ashleygwilliams/blog-assets/source/_drafts/checklist-for-your-new-open-source-javascript-project.md

-title: Checklist for your new open-source JavaScript Project
+title: Checklist for your new Open Source JavaScript Project
 tags:
   - open-source
   - javascript